Dog Park » Doggozine » How Dogs Can Smell Your Mood: The Superhero Ability

 That’s right, dogs have a highly developed sense of smell that allows them to detect changes in our body chemistry, including changes that are caused by our emotions.
 For example, when we’re stressed, our bodies release hormones like cortisol and adrenaline.
 These hormones can be detected by dogs’ noses, and they can cause dogs to behave differently.

 For example, a dog that is used to being calm and relaxed may start to bark or whine when its owner is stressed.
 Or, a dog that is normally playful may become withdrawn and lethargic.
-Dogs can also smell other emotions, such as happiness, sadness, and anger.
+So, dogs can smell your mood, they can smell other emotions, such as happiness, sadness, and anger.
 In fact, one study found that dogs were able to correctly identify human emotions with 90% accuracy.

 So, it’s possible that they’re able to use their sense of smell to piece together clues about our emotions from a variety of sources.
 Whatever the mechanism, it’s clear that dogs are very good at sensing our emotions.
 And this ability can be a valuable asset, both for dogs and for their owners.